wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_guide.md

 ```

-Now, the Gurus of programming have wisely adviced us to always be DRY.
-Donot Repeat Yourself.
-But we are!
+Now, the Gurus of programming have wisely adviced us to always be DRY - Do not Repeat Yourself.
+But we are repeating ourselves above!
 Both of our elements have the exact same font!
-Now there are two ways to resolve this,
+Now there are two ways to resolve this:

-* If the file is as simple as ours, with nothing else but just a `<h1>` and a `<p>` tag, we can really just apply the `font-family` to the `<body>` tag of the page, so it shall then affect everything within the body tag.
+* If the file is as simple as ours, with nothing else but just an `<h1>` and a `<p>` tag, we can apply the `font-family` to the `<body>` tag of the page, which will affect most elements within the `<body>` tag.
+This is called inheritance.

 ```
 body {